Average Cost of Car Insurance for 2025

 The cost of your car insurance policy's premium is determined by many factors.
 When providing the average car insurance cost, it's helpful to point out some of the specific aspects that may impact your premiums.
 Your location, driving history, credit score, age, gender, and many other factors all go into calculating car insurance rates.
 When asking, "How much does car insurance cost?" you'll need to consider all these different qualifiers.
 You could own and drive the exact same vehicle in two different states and pay two completely different car insurance premiums.

 Understanding how these factors impact the cost of car insurance can help you better understand your coverage and its rates.
 So, how much is car insurance per month?
-Trusted Choice compared quotes from multiple car insurance carriers across the nation, and we found that the overall average cost of car insurance for March 2024 is $212 for full coverage or $62 monthly for minimum, liability-only coverage.
-This breaks down to a range of about $5 to $18 per month.
+Trusted Choice compared quotes from multiple car insurance carriers across the nation, and we found that the overall average cost of car insurance for 2025 is $2,678 for full coverage or $799 annually for minimum, liability-only coverage.
+This breaks down to a range of about $67 to $223 per month.

 What Factors Impact How Much Car Insurance Costs?